VeNOM4171/JavaProblems/README.md

 # BreadthFirstSearch

-BFS is an Algorithm that Searches through graphs.
+BFS is an Algorithm that Searches through graphs, Queue DataStructure is used.

 In BFS user can decide the starting point to begin the search and also can decide the end point but for simplicity,here first node is selected as starting point and last node is selected as end point.